SlateFoundation/opened.js/README.md

 # OpenEd JavaScript API

-This JavaScript library lets you integrate with the OpenEd resource library from your web application.
-It provides the client with two ways of authenticating the user with the OpenEd system:
+This JavaScript library lets you integrate with the OpenEd resource library from your web or mobile application.
+It provides the client with two ways of authenticating the user with the OpenEd system.
+Your API calls should then always use the authenticated user token to interact with the OpenEd API (such as querying for resources).

   - Server to Server (create a user on OpenEd.com and loggining in via a Signed Server Request)
   - Client-to-Client (allowing user to interact directly with the OpenEd-provided sign-in dialog)